mathias-mortensen/P2X/README.txt

 Should be full weeks i.e. 7,14,21... full days

 Note:
-Rember to save the Excel file before model run
+Rember to save the Excel file before model run when changing parameters